cakephp/docs/fr/models/retrieving-your-data.rst

     <?php
     $db = $this->getDataSource();
     $db->fetchAll(
-        'SELECT * from utilisateurs where username = ?
+        'SELECT * from users where username = ?
 AND password = ?',
         array('jhon', '12345')
     );
     $db->fetchAll(
-        'SELECT * from utilisateurs where username = :username AND password = :password', array('username' => 'jhon','password' => '12345')
+        'SELECT * from users where username = :username AND password = :password', array('username' => 'jhon','password' => '12345')
     );